KimAlderman/BostonHousingPricePrediction/README.md

 Two changes I would make now that I have more experience with machine learning algorithms:

 1. I would use randomizedsearch instead of gridsearch for hyperparameter tuning.
 It has proven more robust at finding optimal values and is usually faster on very large data sets.
-2. In evaluating the reasonableness of predictions for the three properties, in addition to using statistics (mean, median, standard deviations), I would utilized sklearns nearest neighbor function.
+2. In evaluating the reasonableness of predictions for the three properties, in addition to using statistics (mean, median, standard deviations), I would utilize sklearn's nearest neighbor function.
 Example code:

 ```python
 from sklearn.neighbors import NearestNeighbors